 Embedding the use of innovative technology in all teaching and learning is a focus at BHPS.
 Our staff provide all students with the skills to meet 21st Century learning challenges.
-From Reception – Year 7, students compile an intranet portfolio of work, which incorporates all curriculum areas.
-Activities in the portfolio include: spreadsheets, animation, coding, robotics, computer assisted drawing and word processing.

 A robotics program extends learning outcomes in Science, Technology, Engineering and Maths (STEM) from Reception to Year 7.
 The school enters the Primary School section of the Robo Cup – a competition where students design, build and program Lego Mindstorm robots.
 BHPS teams have won prizes at every State Robo Cup competition over recent years.
 We participated in the National Championships in 2016.

 The school is building a strong sustainability program, with: organic produce gardens, Nature Play, chicken yard, native plant revegetation, stormwater use, solar power and recycling.
 Students play a leading role in planning and implementing these programs.

 BHPS has strong links with the local community.
 We offer facilities for sporting and conservation groups and collaborate with local community groups.
 Within the school, the Governing Council and Parents & Friends group offer parent the opportunity to contribute expertise and ideas to the school.